 - A maximum of 12 CR-graded units may be included on a 60-unit program.

-- Some programs do not allow any CR-graded coursework to be counted toward the degree.
+- Some programs do not allow any CR-graded courses to be counted toward the degree.

 - All courses must be completed prior to the final day of the semester or term when a student expects to graduate.